nicolagnecco/erf/README.md

 <!-- badges: end -->

-The package `erf` implements the extremal random forests (ERF), an algorithm to perdict extreme conditoinal quantiles in high dimensions.
+The package `erf` implements the extremal random forests (ERF), an algorithm to predict extreme conditional quantiles in large dimensions.

 ## Installation